 2. Juniors: Final semester of sophomore year and first semester of junior year.

-3. Sophomores: Final semester of freshmen year and first semester of the sophomore year.
+3. Sophomores: Final semester of freshman year and first semester of the sophomore year.

-4. Freshmen: First semester of the freshmen year.
+4. Freshmen: First semester of the freshman year.

 V. Post High School Reporting